 31 August: https://www.dearchitect.nl/stedenbouw/blog/2020/08/hoogbouw-na-corona-101251735 (translates well to English) Dutch architecture magazine talking about high-rise buildings post-pandemic.

 - Confirmed outdoor transmission absent of indoor possibility.
 This is difficult as most outdoor gatherings have an indoor component as well, but not impossible .
 The list of indoor transmission events is long and clear and they include whole buildings independent of physical distance.
 If the virus were spreading outdoors, there ought to be at least one purely outdoor event to point to … ?
 Anybody?

 - Confirmed droplet transmission that cannot be explained by aerosol transmission.
 Difficult, nearly impossible, but would be a compelling challenge.

-I personally believe my theory: Anthropogenic Coronavirus Theory, is correct, and ACSRS-CoV-3 (commonly known as SARS-CoV-2), that causes COVID-19, was born indoors.
+I personally believe my theory: Anthropogenic Coronavirus Theory, is correct, and EBSRS-CoV-3 (commonly known as SARS-CoV-2), that causes COVID-19, was born indoors.
 Because of that, I believe:

 Classifying the Evidence, Key Statements

 - Evidence for aerosols cannot be explained by droplet spread.